 Champion of Children

-Ms. O’Brien will accept the award during a special presentation at Foundations’ 26th annual Beyond School Hours National Education Conference on February 10, 2023, in Orlando, Florida.
+Matt de la Peña will accept the Champion of Children award during a special presentation at Foundations, Inc.’s 27th annual Beyond School Hours National Education Conference on February 15, 2024, in New Orleans, LA.

 Past Winners